spreg.GM_Combo_Hom_Regimes¶

 - cols2regi

-, ‘all’ Ignored if regimes=False.
+list, ‘all’ Ignored if regimes=False.
 Argument indicating whether each column of x should be considered as different per regime or held constant across regimes (False).
 If a list, k booleans indicating for each variable the option (True if one per regime, False to be held constant).
 If ‘all’, all the variables vary by regime.

 - regime_err_sepbool